litestar-org/starlite-sessions/README.md

     ...

-# The minimal configuration required by the library is the callable for the 'retrieve_user_handler', and a bytes value for
+# The minimal configuration required by the library is the
+# callable for the 'retrieve_user_handler', and a bytes value for
 # the secret used to encrypt the session cookie.
 #
-# Important: secrets should never be hardcoded.
-Its best practice to pass the secret using ENV.
+# Important: secrets should never be hardcoded, and its considered
-# Important: the secret should be a 16, 24 or 32 characters long byte string (128/192/256 bit).
+# best practice to inject secrets via env.
 #
+# Important: the secret should be a 16, 24 or 32
+# characters long byte string (128/192/256 bit).
+#
-# Tip: It's also a good idea to use the pydantic settings management functionality.
+# Tip: It's also a good idea to use the pydantic settings
+# management functionality.
 session_auth = SessionAuth(
     retrieve_user_handler=retrieve_user_handler,
     secret=os.environ.get("JWT_SECRET", os.urandom(16)),
     # exclude any URLs that should not have authentication.
-We exclude the documentation URLs, signup and login.
+    # We exclude the documentation URLs, signup and login.
     exclude=["/login", "/signup", "/schema"],
 )